Mercator4

 • optionally, verify the validity of the FASTA-format of the sequences by using the online

-• upload a file with the protein or cDNA sequences in a valid FASTA-format (the annotation of protein sequences is faster, for cDNA sequences all six reading frames will be tested)
+• upload a file with the protein or cDNA sequences in a valid FASTA-format (for cDNA sequences all six reading frames will be tested)

-• specify the type of sequence, protein Protein or cDNA sequence DNA
+• specify the type of sequence, protein or cDNA sequence

 • optionally, provide a job name and an email address to which the annotation results will be sent